anjankdey18/django_cicd/README.md

 ## Create virtual env for Django Project (Python)
 in your project dir, create virtual environment named "env" using the
-command: python3 -m venv env a nd you will be able to see env dir within your project. then activate your env using the
+command: python3 -m venv env
+and you will be able to see env dir within your project. then activate your env using the
 command: source env/bin/activate
 when it is activate successfully you will be able to see [ans@centos9ansmaster django_cicd]$ source env/bin/activate